 Company estimates that all of its performance obligations will be satisfied and recognized as revenue by December 31, 2027.
-Of the remaining performance obligations, approximately \$187 million is expected to be recognized as revenue by December 31, 2025.
+Of the remaining performance obligations, approximately \$187 million is expected to be recognized as revenue by December 31, 2025 three months ended March 31, 2023.